WELCOME TO THEOLOGICAL PERSPECTIVES

 These are some of the primary arguments used by futurists against the preterist position.
 It appears that a first century rapture is especially problematic for futurists.
 It is problematic for many preterists as well.

 Jesus, in the Olivet Discourse (Matthew 24), advised His disciples to flee Jerusalem when they saw its destruction was about to occur.
 As discussed earlier, there is some historical evidence that the Jerusalem based Christians fled to the city of Pella in the Decapolis on the other side of the Jordan River.
-It is instructive that in Luke's account of the Olivet Discourse, just before telling His followers to flee, He tells them "But not a hair of your head will perish" (Luke 21:18).
+It is instructive that in Luke's account of the Olivet Discourse, just before telling His followers to flee, Jesus tells them "But not a hair of your head will perish" (Luke 21:18).
 This shows they would be protected from the coming catastrophic events.

 A careful reading of the chain of events that occurred indicate they fled before the war really got going.
 They fled before the Roman armies entered Judea and before Christ directly intervened.
 Proponents of a first century rapture believe that these Christians were raptured out of Pella.